bakerdh/attentionstimming/README.md

 These materials are a computationally reproducible version of the paper:

-Smith & Baker (2024).
-Neural correlates of the deployment of spatial attention, and their modulation by repetitive movements.
+Smith, C. & Baker, D.H.
+(2025).
+Neural correlates of the deployment of spatial attention, and their modulation by repetitive movements. *PLoS ONE*, 20(9): e0332583. https://doi.org/10.1371/journal.pone.0332583

 The file manuscript.qmd is a Quarto markdown file that will perform all analyses and figure creation, and produce a pdf version of the manuscript.